Battery Indicator [PC / Mobile] (v1.4)

 Update information

-When updating, please delete the old files in "battery" before importing the new package. v1.4 - Updated HMD parameter to work with OVR Toolkit's new changes. - Added "Lowest Battery" mode. - Use Toon Standard shader on mobile, adding emission. - Fix potential bug with charging state not being set in Tracker Mode. v1.3 - Added partial support for XSOverlay.
-See next. - Added menu toggles to display Average Tracker Battery (XSOverlay, OVR Toolkit) and disable showing the charging state. - Battery will show "Connecting" if a mode that hasn't sent a battery is selected. v1.2 - Added support for WlxOverlay's parameters. (unreleased at time of writing, will be in future versions or build it yourself) - Added charging indicator that can appear when used with compatible providers.
-(VRCOSC and WlxOverlay) - Added connecting animation for when a provider is detected but hasn't sent a battery level yet. - XSOverlay will also cause this animation to play, but XSOverlay does not provide a headset battery level at time of writing. - When nothing is connected, the battery will now show an icon instead of being full. - Made the battery texture look more shiny. - Fixed warnings that would appear on the VRCFury components due to weird animation paths. - You should now be able to put the battery prefab anywhere on the avatar instead of just on its root. - Battery now responds to "disabled" battery levels -1 and 255, and enters disconnect animation accordingly. - Updated terms.
+When updating, please delete the old "battery" folder before importing the new package.
+Prefabs should re-connect themselves after importing. v1.4 - Update HMD parameter to work with OVR Toolkit's new changes. - Add "Lowest Battery" mode. - Use Toon Standard shader on mobile, adding emission. - Fix potential bug with charging state not being set in Tracker Mode. v1.3 - Added support for XSOverlay's Average Tracker Battery. - Added menu toggles to display Average Tracker Battery (XSOverlay, OVR Toolkit) and disable showing the charging state. - Battery will show "Connecting" if a mode that hasn't sent a battery is selected. v1.2 - Added support for WlxOverlay-S's parameters. - Added charging indicator that can appear when used with compatible providers.
+(VRCOSC and WlxOverlay-S) - Added connecting animation for when a provider is detected but hasn't sent a battery level yet. - XSOverlay will also cause this animation to play, but XSOverlay does not provide a headset battery level at time of writing. - When nothing is connected, the battery will now show an icon instead of being full. - Made the battery texture look more shiny. - Fixed warnings that would appear on the VRCFury components due to weird animation paths. - You should now be able to put the battery prefab anywhere on the avatar instead of just on its root. - Battery now responds to "disabled" battery levels -1 and 255, and enters disconnect animation accordingly. - Updated terms.
 Summary: Credit is optional when used, but required when redistributed.
 Clarify modification. v1.1 - Added support for OVR Toolkit's hmdBattery parameter. - Added an icon to the battery toggle in the menu.

 Technical Notes and Alternatives